-Greg is originally from Johannesburg, South Africa, where he began playing tennis at the age of four.
-He competed in tournaments in South Africa throughout his junior career and climbed to the top of the nation's junior rankings in the under-12 through under-18 age groups.
-He was then recruited to play Division 1 tennis at the University of Kentucky, and later Morehead State University, where he earned First Team All-Conference, Team MVP, and Academic Recognition honors during his career.
+Greg Anderson joined Armonk Indoor in 2011 and became Academy Director in 2015.
+He is originally from Johannesburg, South Africa, where he began playing tennis at the age of four.
+He competed in national tournaments throughout his junior career and climbed to the top of the rankings in the U12 through U18 age groups.
+He was then recruited to play Division 1 tennis at the University of Kentucky and later Morehead State University, where he earned First Team All-Conference, Team MVP, and Academic Recognition honors during his career.
 He holds a bachelor's degree in Exercise Science.

-Greg has acted as hitting partner and strength trainer for his brother Kevin Anderson, who has reached a current career high of #34 in the ATP World Tour rankings.
+Professionally, Greg has also acted as hitting partner and strength trainer for his brother Kevin Anderson, who has reached a career high of #10 in the ATP World Tour rankings.
 This experience has made him very aware of what it takes to succeed at the highest level and what aspiring tennis players should work on to get there.

 Jaklin comes from Sofia, Bulgaria.
 As a junior, she was ranked as high as #170 in the ITF and #800 in the WTA.
 With three ITF junior singles titles and two doubles titles, Jaklin was the top-ranked U16, U18, and women's player in Bulgaria.
 She placed seventh in the European Summer Cups in both the U16 and U18 divisions and went on to lead the Bulgarian Fed Cup team.